 What is flow chemistry?

-Flow chemistry is the pumping of a continuous flow of dissolved reaction mixture through a reactor.
-The reactor can either be a fixed bed type reactor, where the reaction mixture is passed through a solid catalyst or reagent, or a tubular type reactor where the starting material, reagent, or catalyst are homogeneously dissolved in solution and pumped through a heated or cooled zone.
-The internal diameter of the reaction line is typically in the micron to low millimeter range.
-The key point to take away from this is that reactions are performed continuously, so only a small part of the reaction mixture undergoes a reaction at any one time.
-Performing chemistry this way leads to a number of advantages over standard batch processes.
+When performing a flow chemical transformation, the reaction takes place in the continuous flow of dissolved reagents.
+The applied flow reactor can either be a fixed bed type reactor, where the reaction mixture is passed through a solid catalyst or reagent, or a tubular type reactor where the starting materials, reagents or catalysts are homogeneously dissolved in solution and pumped through a heated or cooled zone.
+The internal diameter of the reaction line is typically in the micrometer range.
+Since the reactions are performed continuously, only a small part of the reaction mixture is reacted at a given time.
+Performing chemistry this way leads to a number of advantages over standard batch processes: